Who Said Writing Is Easy? It’s Not As Simple As You Think

 Without digging any deeper into grammar, my point in writing this post is that all writers make minor grammatical errors.

-In a book of 80,000 words, it is next to impossible not to have a few.
+In a novel of 80,000 words, avoiding a few typos or errors is next to impossible.

-This is when having a second pair of eyes is so vital.
+But this is why having a second pair of eyes is so vital.

 You might have an editor, sub-editor, proofreader, or at least a friend or acquaintance with some grammatical knowledge.